-The Osprey Talon 22 also has a mesh and suspended back panel, but the superstructure isn't nearly as rigid; the airspace on the Talon just isn't as robust.
+Other, smaller packs also have a mesh and suspended back panel, but the superstructures on lighter packs tend to be more flexible.
 You will notice more air flow on the Stratos than most packs.
 The rigidity of the Stratos structure also lends greater support to your load when the pack is less full.
 Paradoxically, a full backpack takes on more rigidity, just from the contents, than a less-loaded backpack.
 The Stratos suspension characteristics are basically the same whether it is stuffed full or if it is holding just a water bottle and jacket.

-The rigid, vented structure of the Stratos 34 is similar to that of the Gregory Zulu 30 and The North Face Litus 22.
-Of these three, the Stratos is the most comfortable.
-Most notably, the mesh fabrics that contact your body on the Stratos are soft and slightly rough.
+The mesh fabrics that contact your body on the Stratos are soft and slightly rough.
 While this roughness irritated our bare skin slightly, it helped the pack stay put during dynamic activities, which led to an overall more comfortable carry.
-As compared to the unstructured, simple, and ultralight packs like the tiny REI Co-op Flash 18, the Stratos is like a luxury piece of furniture.
+As compared to the unstructured, simple, and ultralight packs, the Stratos is like a luxury piece of furniture.